 Instead, do this: Take the long view.
 If you don’t need cash right away and have a well-researched, diversified portfolio, realize that downturns ultimately are temporary.
 The market may sometimes feel like it could go to zero, but market history shows that rebounds can return many portfolios to the black in just a few years.

 2. They go to cash and stay there.
 This mistake compounds the damage from panic selling.
-The strong rebound in stock prices since their March 23rd lows is a good example of how bailing out can cost you when the market reverses direction.
-Returning to our hypothetical example, an investor who sold after a 30% market drop and stayed in cash would have just $412,000 at the end of 40 years, even after investing $5,000 a year.
+The strong rebound in stock prices that often follows a market downturn should underscore how bailing out can cost you when the market reverses direction.
+Returning to our hypothetical example, an investor who sold after a 30% market drop and stayed in cash would have just $430,000 at the end of 40 years, even after investing $5,000 a year.

 Instead, do this: Investors who have more cash than their long-term strategy calls for because they sold during the market slide, or for any other reason, should look to close that gap and get invested.
 Dollar-cost averaging, a method where you buy set amounts of stock at regular intervals (say, monthly) to get back into the market gradually, can be a good way to get there.
 Dollar-cost averaging reduces the sensitivity of your portfolio to the luck of timing, which can make it easier for fearful investors to move out of cash, since they can avoid the worry of putting a big chunk of money into the market, only to have the sell-off resume.
 And if the market rebounds, they will be glad that they already put some of their money back to work, rather than having all of it on the sidelines.